CSOgroup/TrES-Seq-Analysis/README.md

 To run a script, you will need to open it to modify the path to the input files of that script and the required accompanying scripts (only for preprocessing).

 ### 4. Raw reads processing
-Before starting the preprocessing, first use the scripts in the _GenerateSTARSoloGenome_ folder to create the proper STAR genomes that will be used during processing.
-Then to process a specific dataset, use *Launch.sh* inside the corresponding folder in *ProcessingScripts*.
+Before starting the preprocessing, first use the scripts in the **PeprocessingScripts/GenerateSTARSoloGenome** folder to create the proper STAR genomes that will be used during processing.
+Then to process a specific dataset, use *Launch.sh* inside the corresponding folder in **ProcessingScripts**.
 The attached whitelists *WLs* are required to demultiplex the reads.
 You can then use *PostProcessing.py* to obtain the relevant matrices from the aligned reads create in the previous step.